torrejonv/teranode/docs/architecture/teranode-architecture.md

   - **Legacy P2P Network Bridge**: This service handles the legacy peer-to-peer communications within the blockchain network.
 As older (legacy) nodes will not be able to directly communicate with the newer (Teranode) nodes, this service acts as a bridge between the two types of nodes.
   - **Peer-to-Peer Bootstrap Service**: This service handles node discovery, managing connections with peer nodes in the network.
   - **Coinbase Overlay Service**: This service tracks and stores the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners.
+  - **Block Persister Service**: This service decorates blocks and subtrees after their integration into blocks and persists them to a separate storage.
+  - **UTXO Persister Service**: This service creates and maintains an up-to-date Unspent Transaction Output (UTXO) file set for each block in the blockchain.

 3. **Other Components**:
   - **Message Broker**: A middleware that facilitates communication between different services, notably between the TX Validator and associated services.